-Buying a guitar can be a pretty subjective thing, and people who are interested in all of the different types of makes and models tend to have very strong opinions on what is best, but for a lot of people choosing a quality guitar for a kid can be a bit confusing.
-So we have come up with a buying guide to help parents get the best electric guitar for their budget that includes everything you should look for.
+Buying a guitar can be a pretty subjective thing, and experienced guitarists all have their own opinions, but choosing a quality guitar for a kid can be a bit confusing.
+That’s why we’ve come up with a buying guide: To help parents get the best electric guitar for their budget that includes everything you should look for.

-Sizing is important when choosing an electric guitar for kids under the age of around eleven.
-You don’t want to get an instrument that is too large for your kid or they won’t be comfortable playing it.
+Sizing is essential when choosing an electric guitar for kids under the age of around 11.
+You don’t want to get an instrument that is too large for your kid, or they won’t be comfortable playing it.
 You also don’t want to get something that they will outgrow within a few months.

-Since a lot of kids start on a classical nylon string models, there isn’t really the same kind of demand or market for electric guitars as you might find for classical in the smaller sizes.
-For the most part kids won’t be getting seriously interested in learning the electric guitar before ages 11 or 12 and by then (in most cases) they can use a full sized model and your options are limitless.
-However, there are kids who are between the ages of 5 to 11 who want to play the electric, so it is important to find them an instrument that is the right size that will help rather than hinder the learning process.
+Since a lot of kids start on a classical nylon string models, there isn’t the same kind of demand or market for electric guitars as you might find for classical in the smaller sizes.
+For the most part, kids won’t be getting seriously interested in learning the electric guitar before ages 11 or 12 and by then (in most cases) they can use a full-sized model, and your options are limitless.
+However, there are kids who are between the ages of 5 to 11 who want to play the electric, so it is essential to find them an instrument that is the right size.

-Realistically there aren’t a lot of electrics that are 1/2 that are produced by reputable brands, so if you want a good quality guitar you should be looking for a 3/4 sized model that (when talking about electric) are usually called ‘mini’,’ traveler’, or ‘short scale’ (length 34-36″) sized.
+Realistically, there aren’t a lot of 1/2 size electrics produced by reputable brands, so if you want a good quality guitar, you should be looking for a 3/4 size model.
+These guitars are usually called ‘Mini,” Traveler,’ or ‘Short Scale‘ sized.
 These are most likely going to be your best bet.

-As with buying a classical or an acoustic there are a number of things that go into getting that perfect instrument.
-The height of the child is actually more important than age when choosing the correct size guitar so it is important that you have your child try out a few different sizes and styles before you buy.
+As with buying a classical or an acoustic, there are some things that go into getting that perfect instrument.
+The height of the child is more important than age when choosing the correct size of the guitar.

 What accessories do I need to get?

-If you are getting your child an electric, you will also need to purchase an amplifier and a cable.
-These do not need to be anything especially fancy, but you will at least need a simple 10-watt amp in order to make the instrument audible.
+If you’re getting your child an electric, you’ll also need to buy an amplifier and a cable.
+These don’t need to be anything especially fancy, but you’ll at least need a simple 10-watt amp to make the instrument audible.
 A small practice amplifier starts at around $30 and up.

 What do I need to know about the different guitar brands?